AyuPermatasari/vue-todo/README.md

 # vue-todo
-simple todo using vueJS
+simple todo using vueJS.

-this is a simple vue todo app using html
+this is a simple vue todo app using html.